City State of the Invincible Overlord: Development and release

 Bob Bledsaw and Bill Owen founded Judges Guild in 1976 to sell subscriptions to gamemasters, and began work on a large map inspired by Bledsaw's own Dungeons & Dragons campaign, as a product to make sales.
-They finished this first product, City State of the Invincible Overlord, just in time for Gen Con IX (1976).
+They finished a city map just in time for Gen Con IX (1976).
+However, because they were not registered vendors, they sat at a card table decorated with a banner but were not allowed to have any maps with them.
+When they sold a map, they had to take the buyer out to their car in the parking lot and get a map out of the car trunk.
+At the same convention, they also sold subscriptions for packets of information about the city state.
+In late 1977, all of the subscription packets were gathered together in a package titled City State of the Invincible Overlord.

 A cumulative sales listing shows that City State of the Invincible Overlord sold over 40,000 units by 1981.

 City State of the Invincible Overlord launched Judges Guild as a company, and was the centerpiece of Wilderlands of High Fantasy, the first licensed and published Dungeons & Dragons campaign setting.

 After ceasing publication, Judges Guild licensed a City State of the Invincible Overlord line to Mayfair Games from 1987 to 1989.

 Bob Bledsaw led Judges Guild back to the internet in early 1999 to sell Judges Guild products that had been long warehoused, including a new printing of City State of the Invincible Overlord (1999).

 Judges Guild announced a partnership with Necromancer Games in June 2002, who began releasing products by Judges Guild in 2003, including large collectors' editions of City State of the Invincible Overlord (2004) and Wilderlands of High Fantasy (2005).